Home Home Buyers First Time Home Buyers The Costly Campbell Condos Mistake Most Buyers Overlook

 What Does Your Housing Situation Actually Look Like Right Now?

-Here is a way to think about it.
-Every month you rent or pay a landlord, that money is gone.
-There is no equity, no ownership stake, no return.
+Every month you pay a landlord, that money is gone.
+No equity, no ownership stake, no return.
 Your landlord builds wealth from your payment.
 You do not.
 Whether you rent or own, you are paying a mortgage.
-The only question is whose mortgage it is.
+The only question is whose.

 1980-2000: THE RENTER’S LONG PLATEAU

 For much of the 1980s and 1990s, rent increases in Santa Clara County were gradual enough that renting felt like a reasonable long-term plan.
-Households could save steadily.
-But even then, homeowners in the South Bay were quietly accumulating equity that would compound dramatically in the decades ahead.
-The renters who stayed renters through that era did not lose ground visibly year to year.
+Households could save steadily, and the pressure was not obvious year to year.
+But homeowners in the South Bay were quietly accumulating equity that would compound dramatically in the decades ahead.
+Renters who stayed renters through that era did not lose ground visibly in any single year.
 They lost it over the full arc of time.
+The lesson from that era still applies to anyone in Campbell homes for sale who is sitting on the fence today.

-Have You Ever Stopped to Think About What Happens to Rent Money Over Ten Years?
+Have You Ever Stopped to Think About What Ten Years of Rent Payments Really Builds?

-Owning a home means your monthly payment builds equity.
-Think of it as a savings account you can live in.
-As home values rise over time, the gap between what you owe and what the property is worth grows in your favor.
+As property values rise over time, the gap between what you owe and what the property is worth grows in your favor.
 That gap becomes part of your net worth.
 Renting builds none of that.

 Campbell real estate has reflected this pattern clearly.
 Homes in Campbell have consistently appreciated over long holding periods, rewarding buyers who committed to ownership even during uncertain market windows.
 That is not a guarantee about any single year.
 It is a pattern that has held across decades.